Floplosion05/Backup/README.md

 # Backup
 Wherever there is something ```<<encapsulated>>``` you have to fill in your own credentials.
 ## Preparation
  - 1 .
-Download [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_1.4.exe) and install Raspbian OS with it on an sd card
+Download [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_1.4.exe) and install Raspberrypi OS Lite 32-Bitwith it on an SD card
  - 2 .
 Add an empty file called ssh with no extension in the root directory of the new flashed sd card
  - 3 .
-If using an Ethernet connection just plug in your sd card and LAN cable and your good to go; If you are using a Wifi connection add a file called [```wpa_supplicant.conf```](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) containing the following and proceed with the mentioned steps
+If using an Ethernet connection just plug in your sd card and LAN cable and you're good to go; If you are using a Wifi connection add a file called [```wpa_supplicant.conf```](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) containing the following and proceed with the mentioned steps
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1